jperrello/T2_Parsons/README.md

-# 🚀 Code to the Moon
+# Code to the Moon

-**Code to the Moon** is an interactive educational website that guides students through a series of adaptive Parsons Problems using the metaphor of a rocketship journey to the moon.
-Designed for the [Teaching with Generative AI](https://www.ucsc.edu) course at UCSC with Professor Adam Smith, this site blends storytelling, gamification, and programming education into one cohesive experience.
-This website was created by Joey Perrello.

-Built entirely alongside Generative AI tools (ChatGPT-4o, Claude, BayLeaf), the site explores how AI can support both student learning and developer creativity.
+**Code to the Moon** is a small website I built for the Teaching with Generative AI course at UCSC.
+It’s a Parsons Problem platform — students get shuffled code blocks and try to put them in the right order.
+Every time they solve a problem, a little rocket animation moves closer to the moon.

+I themed it like a space mission, mostly because it made debugging more fun.
+Also, it gave me a good metaphor to explain how students progress through the problems.
+Also, it "looks nicer" than a standard HTML page.

 ---

-## 🌌 What Is This Website?
+## What It Does

-Students engage in Parsons Problems — puzzles where they arrange shuffled code blocks into the correct order — across a set of missions that simulate a rocket's ascent from Earth to the Moon.
-With every correct solution, their rocket moves closer to lunar touchdown.
-Key features include:

-- **Space-Themed Progression:**
-  - A rocketship and space background track learning progress.
-- **Gamified Feedback:**
-  - Code blocks light up with colors (green = correct, yellow = misplaced, red = wrong) to give immediate feedback.
-- **Fuel System:**
-  - Players have three "fuel canisters" (attempts) per problem.
-Solve one?
-Earn a canister back.
-- **Keyboard Accessibility:**
-  - Full keyboard control lets students play without using a mouse.
-- **Rocket Launch Animation:**
-  - Code launch is triggered with a satisfying animated blast-off.
-- **Victory Screen and Certificate:**
-  - Students receive a summary and can download a personalized completion certificate to submit to platforms like Canvas.
+- Students solve Parsons Problems that are created though an uploaded JSON file
+- There’s visual feedback (green/yellow/red) to show if blocks are correct, misplaced, or wrong
+- Students get 3 “fuel canisters” (attempts) per problem — solve one and you get one back
+- Fully keyboard accessible
+- Once all problems are done, a certificate shows up that they download to screenshot/submit

+It’s all built in HTML, CSS, and JavaScript.
+No backend (yet).
+No frameworks.
+Just files.

 ---

-## 🧠 For Teachers: Customize with Your Own Content
+## How to Add Your Own Problem Sets

-**Code to the Moon** was designed to be *easily remixable*.
-Teachers and content creators can load their own problem sets by adding a `.json` file to the `specifications` folder or pointing to a public file online.

-### 🔧 How to Use Custom Problems

-To load your own problem set, just change the URL like this: index.html?specification=example42.json
+Problem sets are stored as JSON files.
+To load a different one, just change the URL:

-Where `example42.json` is:
+index.html?specification=yourfile.json

+`yourfile.json` can either be:
-- A file you’ve placed in the `specifications/` folder, or
+- A file inside the `specifications/` folder, or
-- A public link to a JSON file elsewhere on the web
+- A link to a public `.json` file on the web

-### ✅ Default Problem Sets Included
+### Some Included Examples

-1. `csharp.json` – Code logic puzzles written in C#
+- `csharp.json` – Basic C# logic puzzles
-2. `history.json` – Arrange historical events or figures
+- `history.json` – Reorder historical events by date
-3. `spanish.json` – Construct correct Spanish sentences
+- `spanish.json` – Build grammatically correct Spanish sentences

-You can use these as templates to build your own subject-specific Parsons Problems.
+These can be used as templates to make your own.

 ---

-## 🛠 Development Journey

-This project was created through five distinct development phases.
-Each step was guided by conversations with large language models — iterating, refactoring, and debugging alongside AI tools.

-### 📘 Summary 0 – Initial Launch

-- Created the educational game structure and theme
+## How It Was Built

+I built this whole thing using ChatGPT-4o, Claude, and BayLeaf.
+Basically I’d ask a question, test some code, and keep iterating.
+The rocket metaphor and fuel system were ideas that evolved as I got more into it.
+Every feature went through a few rounds of debugging with help from the GenerativeAI.
+I would not classify this process as "vibe-coding."

+### Major Development Phases

+#### Phase 0: MVP
-- Implemented Parsons Problems with Wordle-style feedback
+- Basic Parsons Problem interface
-- Designed rocket animations, certificate system, and keyboard accessibility
-- Integrated a fuel-based retry mechanic

-### 🔄 Summary 1 – Refactoring for Flexibility
+- Feedback coloring and rocket animation
+- Certificate generation

+#### Phase 1: Refactor
-- Removed hardcoded problems from HTML/JS
+- Pulled problems out of the HTML
-- Switched to external JSON-driven content loading
+- Switched to JSON loading so it's easier to add new sets
-- Simplified the process of adding new problem sets for instructors

-### 🧪 Summary 2 – Debugging and Error Handling

-- Fixed broken DOM queries and invalid paths
-- Improved error handling when loading external JSON
+#### Phase 2: Bug Fixes
-- Cleaned up HTML and added developer-friendly logging
+- Cleaned up event listeners and edge cases
+- Error handling when JSON fails to load

-### ♿ Summary 3 – Accessibility and Layout Polish
+#### Phase 3: Accessibility and Layout

-- Implemented full keyboard navigation
+- Added full keyboard support
-- Reduced spacing to optimize small-screen experience
-- Refactored CSS for a compact, polished game UI

-### 🌍 Summary 4 – Expanding Beyond Code
+- Tweaked layout so it looks OK on small screens

+#### Phase 4: Subject Expansion
-- Created new JSON problem sets for **History** and **Spanish**
+- Created problem sets beyond just coding
-- Demonstrated flexibility of the platform across academic subjects
-- Added distractor blocks to increase complexity
+- Added distractor blocks for complexity

 ---

-## 💬 What I Learned
+## Things I Learned

-Working alongside LLMs to build *Code to the Moon* taught me that:

-- **AI doesn’t replace thinking.** You can’t just ask for an answer and expect quality — you need to ask the *right* questions.
-- **Iteration is key.** Every improvement came from refining prompts, testing changes, and using multiple models to compare ideas.
-- **Tokens are precious.** Keeping token count low by splitting tasks across chats helped maintain clarity and avoid hallucinations.
-- **Co-creation works.** The combination of human creativity and AI support led to faster, more thoughtful development.
+- LLMs are helpful, but only if you already kind of know what you’re doing
+- Prompts matter way more than I expected — phrasing changed everything
+- Token limits are real and annoying — breaking things into smaller chats helped
+- Debugging with an AI is still *debugging*

 ---

-## 👨‍💻 Built With

-- HTML, CSS, and Vanilla JavaScript
+## Tech Stack

+- HTML/CSS/Vanilla JS
-- JSON-driven problem specifications
+- JSON for problem specs
-- Generative AI tools: ChatGPT-4o, Claude, BayLeaf
-- Designed and tested in [Visual Studio Code Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+- Built and tested in VS Code Live Server

 ---

-Thanks for exploring 🚀 *Code to the Moon*.
-Your next mission: remix it, teach with it, or build your own!
+Feel free to remix or reuse it.